-Sending a thank-you note after an interview, networking event, or any other event related to your job search, is a great way to show your professionalism.
+Sending a thank-you note after an interview, networking event, an informational interview, or any other event related to your job search, is a great way to show your professionalism.
 It is also a way to maintain contact with people you meet during your job search after you get hired.

 Thank-you notes aren't just for job searching.
 Sending a written note, email message, or LinkedIn message to people who have helped you on the job or have done something that will enhance your career is a good way to cement relationships as well as to show your appreciation.